Skip to main content

 How Sleep Apnea Impacts Hormonal Signaling?

 The intricate network of hormonal signaling relies on precise timing and feedback loops.
 Sleep apnea disrupts this precision.
 For instance, the secretion of growth hormone, crucial for tissue repair, muscle maintenance, and fat metabolism, primarily occurs during deep sleep.
-When deep sleep is elusive, production diminishes, contributing to reduced muscle mass and increased fat storage.
+When deep sleep is elusive, growth hormone production diminishes, contributing to reduced muscle mass and increased fat storage.

 Similarly, the hormones that regulate appetite and satiety, such as leptin and ghrelin, become imbalanced.
 Leptin, which signals fullness, decreases, while ghrelin, which stimulates hunger, increases.
 This hormonal shift can lead to increased cravings and overeating, further exacerbating weight management challenges.
 The body is essentially being told to eat more and store more, even when it does not need to.